binarykitchen/videomail-for-ninja-forms/readme.txt

 2. Once you have assembled a form and preview it, any browser will ask for webcam access first.

 == Changelog ==

+= 11.0.0 (6 July 2026) =

+**Change:**
+* Breaking: new Websocket endpoint for recording

+**Security**
+* Better detection of bots and fake recordings
+* Block fake recordings from virtual cameras

+**Improvement**
+* Faster loading times thanks to the new Brotli compression algorithm
+* In error reports, all Videomail-related versions are collected for easier investigating.

 = 10.5.5 (20 Jun 2026) =